 Cons: Ketones can lead to a “fruity smelling” breath (not in a good way) and some other side effects including headache or “keto flu” symptoms.
-This approach does not form healthy long term eating habits; it can be expensive and time-consuming to buy all the meat and special foods.
-Finally, there is no research regarding the effect of omitting important food groups over time and not getting adequate fiber, and nutrients such as calcium.
+This approach does not form healthy long term eating habits.
+It can be expensive and time-consuming to buy all the meat and special foods.
+Finally, there is no research regarding the impact of omitting important food groups over time, not getting adequate fiber, and other nutrients such as calcium.

 How do I learn more?

 It is strongly recommended if you choose to try a very low carb or Keto plan to talk with your doctor and dietitian.

 What do I buy at the grocery store?